-This older section of the Cemetery is still available for burials, both re-opening family plots (if applicable) and for new burials.
+The historic section of the Cemetery is still available for burials, both re-opening family plots (if applicable) and for new burials.
 If utilising this area of the Cemetery, please be aware that there is the added cost of a headstone to memorialise the grave.
-This memorial is arranged through a stonemason.
+Monuments are arranged through a stonemason.
+A list of stone masons who visit the cemetery can be obtained from the Secretary.

 Older, unmarked graves can be memorialised by a simple concrete base and bronze plaque.
 This is arranged through the Secretary.
 Please note that proof of a family link or right of burial authorisation may be required on application.